orstavik/JoiEvents/docs/1d5_form_events/4_Problem_ComposedTrueInput.md

 Web components with `closed` `shadowRoot` will re-`target` any `composed: true` events that occur inside it to its host node.
 From this host node there might not be any access to the state properties of the inner element that triggered the state change.
 If there is no mirroring of the inner elements state properties, then the outer event makes much less sense.

-   When the `target` does not contain the state |can't tell its parent context about its state. which the event reflects. which breaks in mode: closed.
+   When the `target` does not contain the state or can't tell its parent context about its state which the event reflects, which breaks in `mode: "closed"`.

-> The `beforeinput` and `input` events are the "interpretation of primitive user-driven events *within* the context of an input element". `beforeinput` and `input` alert about a coming/occured state change of the input element.
+> The `beforeinput` and `input` events are the "interpretation of primitive user-driven events *within* the context of an input element".
+Both `beforeinput` and `input` alert about a coming/occured state change of the input element.
 Yes, the user-driven events are global, but these events are signified in the system as the more primitive `click`, `keydown`, `paste`, or `mousedown`.
 Example of native input elements are `<textarea>` and `<select>`.

-Some of the most important HTML elements we have is the form and input elements.
+Some of the most important HTML elements we have is the `<form>` and `<input>` elements.
 Input elements require both a lot of (reusable) JS functions and a lot of (reusable) CSS style.
 And, there are lots of alternative use-cases for input elements: suggestive writing, spellchecking, hotkeys, automatic translation, AI enhancement, dynamic generation of selections, dynamic visualization during input, wysiwig/code editors, domain specific "pickers" (cf. date and color pickers), and lots lots more.

-Custom input is one of the most important use-cases for web components, on par with other top domains such as custom output and custom layout.
+Custom input is one of the most important use-cases for web components, on pair with other top domains such as custom output and custom layout.
 It is as if web components were designed for custom input elements who likely need to encapsulate both custom structure (cf. `<select>`), custom style, and not to mention custom JS functionality.
 Custom input elements is hand in glove for web components.

 But.
 There are problems too.
 Managing user input, especially from keyboard, can be a hornets nest of if-this-then-thats: there are thousands of different languages; there are conventions for deadkeys and hotkeys; and then different OSes have different modal keys too.
 To (re-)build "normal interpretation" of a series of `keydown` events and turn them into normal characters and commands in an input element will most likely either block progress in the entire app (for the perfectionists among us) or produce a component that will constantly require bug-fixes (for the more trigger-happy developers).